zMarkitos/zMOptimization_2026/Optimization_English.md

 view-distance=7
 ```

 Chunks sent visually to the client.
-The total distance will be the greater value between `simulation-distance` and `view-distance`.
+The total distance will be the larger value between `simulation-distance` and `view-distance`.

 > Example: simulation=4, view=7 — the client sees 7 chunks, but only 4 are actively simulated.